anirudhkovuru/Network-Of-Experts/README.md

 categories that look alike.
 Becoming an __*expert*__ in any of the aforementioned domains involves time-consuming practical training aimed at specializing our visual system to recognize the subtle features that differentiate the given classes.

-So our model trains a **Generalist** to discrimate coarse categories and create specialists, and for each specialist we train an expert that can differentiate fine categories that look alike.
+So our model trains a **Generalist** to discriminate coarse categories and create specialists, and for each specialist we train an expert that can differentiate fine categories that look alike.

 ## Method (or How we implemented the model)